 - An indoor drying rack is a good investment for inclement weather.
 Avoid raw wood, which can leave marks and odors on your clothes.
 Avoid drying laundry indoors if your house has a moisture problem.

 - Before you erect a clothesline, check with your condo or homeowners’ association and local bylaw department.

 Wendy Priesnitz is the Editor of Natural Life Magazine, where an earlier version of this article first appeared, and a journalist with forty years of experience.
-She has also authored twelve books, including Natural Life Magazine’s Green & Healthy Homes.
+She has also authored thirteen books, including Natural Life Magazine’s Green & Healthy Homes.